awslabs/autonomous-driving-data-framework/modules/sensor-extraction/ros-to-parquet/README.md

-# Ros Image Extraction Pipeline
+# AWS Batch Job and Container for Ros to Parquet Extraction

 ## Description

-This module contains an end-to-end pipeline for extracting images from Rosbag recording files using AWS Batch.
-The module labels these extracted images with open-source object detection and lane detection models using Sagemaker Processing jobs.
-The entire pipeline is orchestrated with a single Airflow dag.

-The pipeline expects a config of a list of drives to process from S3.
+This module contains a Docker container for extracting ros topics to parquet files, and an accompanying AWS Batch Job Definition to run this job at scale.

 This module deploys:

+- ECR Repository and ECR Image for ros-to-parquet extraction container
-- IAM Role for Batch Job and Airflow Dag
+- IAM Role for Batch Job
-- a DynamoDB table used for passing data to AWS Batch containers and Sagemaker Processing jobs.

-The deployspec also includes commands to:
-- build and publish images/ros-to-png to ECR for image extraction
-- build and publish images/yolo to ECR for object detection
-- upload image_dags/ to S3 for Managed Airflow
-- append deployment variables to image_dags/dag_config.py for the DAG to use
+- AWS Batch Job Definition

 ## Testing module

+Deploy the ros-image-demo manifest

-Trigger ros_image_pipeline dag in Airflow with this config" {
+Trigger ros_image_pipeline dag in Airflow with a config like:"
+{
     "drives_to_process": {
-        "drive1": {"bucket": "addf-sample-rosbag-data", "prefix": "drive1/"},
-        "drive2": {"bucket": "addf-sample-rosbag-data", "prefix": "drive2/"},
-        "drive3": {"bucket": "addf-sample-rosbag-data", "prefix": "drive3/"},
-        "drive4": {"bucket": "addf-sample-rosbag-data", "prefix": "drive4/"},
+        "{drive_id_1}": {"bucket": "{bucket}", "prefix": "{prefix}/"},
-        "smalldrive": {"bucket": "addf-sample-rosbag-data", "prefix": "small-demo/"}
+        "{drive_id_n}": {"bucket": "{bucket_n}", "prefix": "{prefix_n}/"}
     }
 }

 where files exist in:
-    s3://addf-ros-image-demo-raw-bucket-d2be7d29/rosbag-scene-detection/drive1/*.bag
-    s3://addf-ros-image-demo-raw-bucket-d2be7d29/rosbag-scene-detection/drive2/*.bag
+    s3://{bucket}/{prefix}/*.bag
+    s3://{bucket_n}/{prefix_n}/*.bag

 ## Inputs/Outputs